Not having a single employee manage your content production

-Scrolling through their most recent articles, I’ll see blogs that were once published monthly, weekly, and sometimes daily come to an abrupt end.
+Scrolling through their most recent articles, I’ll see business blogs that were once published monthly, weekly, and sometimes daily come to an abrupt end.

-Looking closely, I can even see the date on the toe tag for these deceased blogs: All you have to do is look for when they published their last blog article and count the weeks and months since.
+Looking closely, I can even see the date on the toe tag for these deceased blogs: All you have to do is look for when they published their last blog post and count the weeks and months since.

 Often, I’ll even look at the last article’s title, and it’s something like Join Us August 8, 2018 for the 5th Annual Downtown 5K.

 Yup, with content like that, it’s no surprise their blogs didn’t have much of a heartbeat, and it’s easy to see why they pulled the plug shortly after the race.

 But I don’t want to see that happen to your business blog.

 It’s not too late to get it into the ICU, breathe new life into it, and see it make a swift recovery.